superyor/BetterSync/README.md

+Note: RageSU is depracated.
+I am working on a full recode.
+	  Please be patient and do not ask me why the old RageSU doesn't load or when the recode will be done.

-# RageSU - Release 4.0
+# RageSU

 ## What is RageSU?
-RageSU is a lua extention for the Aimware v5 client for CS:GO, it's purpose is to improve the Ragebot by easier configuring, fixes and more.
+RageSU is a lua extention for the Aimware v5 CS:GO client.
+It brings fixes into the ragebot and allows for a more powerful antiaim configuration.

-# Contact:
+### Contact:
 * E-Mail: superyu.development@gmail.com
-* Discord: superyu'#7167
+* Discord: superyu#1337
 * Steam: https://steamcommunity.com/id/Superyu1337/